BIWhitfield/github-repository-search/README.md

 A simple web app that utilises GitHub API's to allow a user to search for a repository by name.
-The app makes use of React, Redux and various npm packages
+The app makes use of React, Redux and various npm packages.
+Once loaded, put in a search term, press the search button and click any item in the list.
+Hit the GitHub logo to go back to the list!

 ### Clone the project to your machine: